-- Next time you’re on the phone with a friend or on hold with the cable company, pace around the room to get in some extra steps.
+- Next time you’re on the phone with a friend or on a conference call, pace around the room to get in some extra steps.

-- Sitting on the couch or at your desk?
+- Sitting on the couch?
 Squeeze your glutes to activate those muscles.

 - Or, lift your feet off the floor and squeeze your abs for some core work.

 - Curl your grocery bags ten times before dropping them on the counter.

 - Cook dinner.
 Standing up and cooking for 30 minutes can burn 100 calories.

 - Wash your car by hand; a 150-pound person can burn 200 calories per hour.

 - Trade in your usual chair for a Swiss ball; it’ll challenge your stability and work your core.